 If you have additional time and interest, the South Dakota Air and Space Museum offers an outdoor airpark with 30 vintage aircraft.
 Inside find more aircraft and interpretive displays on South Dakota’s contribution to aviation.

-Located just outside of Ellsworth Air Force Base gates at 2890 Rushmore Dr. Open at 9 a.m.
-Thursday through Sunday.
+Located just outside of Ellsworth Air Force Base gates at 2890 Rushmore Dr. Open daily from 9 a.m. – 5 p.m.
 The outdoor park is free.

 Note: Indoor museum is closed until further notice.